Radu Meza

 5th World Journalism Education Congress, Paris, France, July 2019

 Radu MEZA, Andreea MOGOȘ, Hanna-Orsolya VINCZE, Taking Names.
-Patterns of Meaning and Stereotyping of Social Categories in Antagonistic Discourses on Social Media in Romania and Hungary, abstract
+Patterns of Meaning and Stereotyping of Social Categories in Antagonistic Discourses on Social Media in Romania and Hungary

 Most recent publications - articles, books etc.